Cai318/Wrangle_OpenStreetMap_Python_SQL/README.md

 ### queries.py
 >Contains SQL queries, written through python.

-### nodes.csv, nodes_tags.csv, ways.csv, ways_nodes.csv, and ways_tags.csv
->These are from running main.py where the data is cleaned before being written to these CSVs.

-### Yellowstone_SQL_DB.db
->This is the SQL database that is created from running create_db.py

 ### map_link
 >Contains the link for the map data export and information about the map.